AdobeDocs/experience-platform.en/help/data-governance/policies/create.md

 ---
 keywords: Experience Platform;home;popular topics;data governance;data usage policy
 solution: Experience Platform
-title: Create a Data Usage Policy in the API
+title: Create a Data Governance Policy in the API
 topic-legacy: policies
 type: Tutorial
-description: The Policy Service API allows you to create and manage data usage policies to determine what marketing actions can be taken against data that contains certain data usage labels.
-This document provides a step-by-step tutorial for creating a policy using the Policy Service API.
+description: Learn how to create a data governance policy using the Policy Service API.
 exl-id: 8483f8a1-efe8-4ebb-b074-e0577e5a81a4
 ---
-# Create a data usage policy in the API
+# Create a data governance policy in the API

-The [Policy Service API](https://www.adobe.io/experience-platform-apis/references/policy-service/) allows you to create and manage data usage policies to determine what marketing actions can be taken against data that contains certain data usage labels.
+The [Policy Service API](https://www.adobe.io/experience-platform-apis/references/policy-service/) allows you to create and manage data governance policies to determine what marketing actions can be taken against data that contains certain data usage labels.

-This document provides a step-by-step tutorial for creating a policy using the [!DNL Policy Service] API.
-For a more comprehensive guide to the different operations available in the API, see the [Policy Service developer guide](../api/getting-started.md).
+This document provides a step-by-step tutorial for creating a governance policy using the [!DNL Policy Service] API.

+>[!NOTE]
+>
+>For steps on how to create an access control policy, see the `/policies` endpoint guide for the [Access Control API](../../access-control/abac/api/policies.md).
+To learn how to create a consent policy, see the [policies UI guide](./user-guide.md#consent-policy).

 ## Getting started